Israel reports 8 combat deaths as troops battle Hezbollah in Lebanon and fears of a wider war mount

 The escalation on multiple fronts has raised fears of a wider war in the Middle East that could further draw in Iran — which backs Hezbollah and Hamas — as well as the United States, which has rushed military assets to the region in support of Israel.

+Syria's state-run SANA news agency said an Israeli airstrike hit a residential building in Damascus Wednesday evening, killing three people and wounding at least three others.
+An Associated Press journalist at the scene said the missile appeared to have targeted the bottom floor of a four-story apartment building.

+There was no immediate comment from Israel, which frequently strikes targets linked to Iran or allied groups in Syria, but rarely claims the strikes.

 Hezbollah, widely seen as the most powerful armed group in the region, said its fighters clashed with Israeli troops in two places inside Lebanon near the border.
-The Israeli military said ground forces backed by airstrikes had killed militants in “close-range engagements” without saying where.
+The Israeli military said ground forces backed by airstrikes killed militants in “close-range engagements,” without saying where.

 Israeli media reported infantry and tank units operating in southern Lebanon after the military sent thousands of additional troops and artillery to the border.